ELAGSEKRL1:

 Learning Target: Building vocabulary by at least one word a day.

-Research-Based Instructional Strategy: This learning target can best be achieved by modelling use of dictionaries in the classroom after the reading (Teacher guidance, 2015).
+Research-Based Instructional Strategy: This learning target can best be achieved by modeling the use of dictionaries in the classroom after the reading (Teacher Guidance, 2015).
 Young minds are very fertile.
 They absorb new information quickly.
-For this reason, this strategy is good for teaching kindergarten students because it helps them building a strong and long-lasting vocabulary of the language.
+For this reason, this strategy is good for teaching kindergarten students because it helps them build a strong and long-lasting vocabulary of the language.

 ELAGSEKRL5: